2022 SESSION OF THE TENNESSEE GENERAL ASSEMBLY

 - Scan a current copy of your transcript (not your academic history) and save this as a pdf file with your name and the type of file, e.g. Chris Doe transcript.pdf

-All Applications with the items above must be completed and submitted electronically (via email attachment) to Dr. David H. Folz (email@example.com), the UTK faculty representative for the TLIP program, no later than Friday October 7, 2016 at 4:00pm.
-Earlier submissions are encouraged.
+All Applications with the items above must be completed and submitted electronically (via email attachment) to Dr. David H. Folz (email@example.com), the UT faculty representative for the TLIP program, no later than Monday October 4, 2021 at 4:00pm.
+Earlier submissions are encouraged!
 Completed applications include the following five electronic files (file formats must be pdf documents):

 - 2-3 page typed autobiography